lgdsteve/lgdsteve/README.md

 Added the Cheese repository
 - Added the Cheesy Program to the Cheese Repository
+- Added the Shipping Calculator to the ShippingClac Repository

 <!---
 lgdsteve/lgdsteve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.